t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 ~~~~~~~~~~~~~~~~~~~
 {: artwork-align="center" #rl-fig1 title="Model of IoT integrated with Edge computing"}

-The edge computing domains is interconnected with IoT end devices (southbound connectivity) and possibly with a remote/cloud network (northbound connectivity).
+The Edge computing domains is interconnected with IoT end devices (southbound connectivity) and possibly with a remote/cloud network (northbound connectivity).
 Edge computing nodes provide multiple logical functions such as finding resources, authentication, storage/processing and management.

 ## Gateway Function and Remote Network

 A northbound interface is provided by a gateway component to a remote network, e.g. a cloud, home or enterprise network.
-These components may not exist in standalone scenarios, where edge computing is provided locally without a connection to a remote network.
+These components may not exist in standalone scenarios, where Edge computing is provided locally without a connection to a remote network.
 The northbound interface is a data plane interface.
 Nevertheless, the remote network may also host an edge cloud manager function.

 ## Edge Computing Domain Management and Manager Role

-Edge computing domain management includes management of resources and functions in the edge computing domain.
-Management of IoT end devices and IoT data may be included or may be part of the edge computing logical functions (OPEN QUESTION).
-The management function can provides SaaS, PaaS, IaaS service APIs to an edge computing manager.
+Edge computing domain management includes management of resources and functions in the Edge computing domain.
+Management of IoT end devices and IoT data may be included or may be part of the Edge computing logical functions (OPEN QUESTION).
+The management function can provides SaaS, PaaS, IaaS service APIs to an Edge computing manager.
 The edge management role may be taken by an entity in the cloud, but it may also be a local entity, or even be non-existent (during normal operation) in autonomic systems.

 ## Edge Computing Logical Functions

 Edge computing nodes host logical functions relative to:

 * Finding resources, such as compute, storage or data resources;
 * Authenticating platforms, end devices, functions, data;
 * Providing compute and storage offloading;
 * Management, e.g. of IoT end devices and data.

-With regard to the high level challenges listed in {{sec-challenges}}, data storage and processing at the edge is a major aspect of IoT edge computing.
+With regard to the high level challenges listed in {{sec-challenges}}, data storage and processing at the edge is a major aspect of IoT Edge computing.
 Data may therefore need to be classified (e.g. in terms of privacy, importance, validity, etc.).
 Data analysis such as performed in AI/ML tasks performed at the edge may benefit from specialized hardware support on computing nodes.
-IoT edge computing will face detailed challenges in term of, for example, programmability, naming, data abstraction and service management.
-Furthermore, while edge computing can support IoT services independently of cloud computing, it is increasingly connected to cloud computing in most IoT systems: thus, the relationship of IoT edge Computing to cloud Computing is another potential challenge {{ISO_TR}}.
+IoT Edge computing will face detailed challenges in term of, for example, programmability, naming, data abstraction and service management.
+Furthermore, while Edge computing can support IoT services independently of Cloud computing, it is increasingly connected to Cloud computing in most IoT systems: thus, the relationship of IoT Edge Computing to Cloud Computing is another potential challenge {{ISO_TR}}.

 ## Edge Networking Function and IoT End Devices

 IoT end devices can be sensors, actuators, or more generally IoT things.
 Not only the big volume of IoT data but also the massive number of IoT end devices are the cause of a massive scalability issue in future IoT environments.
-To address this challenge edge computing separates the scalability domain into edge/local networks and remote network.
+To address this challenge Edge computing separates the scalability domain into edge/local networks and remote network.

 Edge computing nodes communicate between themselves and with end devices over an underlying network.
 There
-is therefore a need for the edge computing domain to directly or indirectly control those network functions.
+is therefore a need for the Edge computing domain to directly or indirectly control those network functions.

 # State-of-the-Art of IoT Edge Computing

-## Common aspects of IoT edge computing service platforms
+## Common aspects of IoT Edge computing service platforms

 This section provides an overview of today's IoT Edge Computing field, based on a limited review of standards, research, open-source and proprietary products in {{sec-overview}}.

-Common aspects of IoT edge computing service platforms are summarized here:
+Common aspects of IoT Edge computing service platforms are summarized here:

 Computing devices:
-: IoT gateways ({{sec-iot-gateways}}, {{sec-gateway-platforms}}) represent a common class of IoT edge computing products, where the gateway is providing a local service on customer premises, and is remotely managed through a cloud service.
+: IoT gateways ({{sec-iot-gateways}}, {{sec-gateway-platforms}}) represent a common class of IoT Edge computing products, where the gateway is providing a local service on customer premises, and is remotely managed through a cloud service.
 IoT communication protocols are typically used between IoT devices and the gateway, including CoAP, MQTT and many specialized IoT protocols, while the gateway communicates with the distant cloud using typically HTTP and WebSocket.
-Virtualization platforms enable the deployment of virtual edge computing functions, including IoT gateway software, on servers in the mobile network infrastructure (at base station and concentration points), in edge datacenters (in central offices) or regional datacenters located near central offices.
+Virtualization platforms enable the deployment of virtual Edge computing functions, including IoT gateway software, on servers in the mobile network infrastructure (at base station and concentration points), in edge datacenters (in central offices) or regional datacenters located near central offices.
 End devices as computing devices are envisioned in fog architecture and research projects, but are not commonly used as such today.

 Service models:
 : Physical or virtual IoT gateways can host application programs built using an SDK.
 Edge cloud system operators host their customers' applications VMs or containers on servers located in or near access networks.
 These application have access to edge service APIs.
 For example, mobile network services include radio network information, location, bandwidth management.
 In a cloud-like service model, service providers consume low-level edge platform APIs and offer high-level APIs to their own customers' applications.
 This cloud-like model can be offered as an edge cloud service, or as an hybrid cloud service covering edge and distant cloud.